 There are only so many lightbulbs to change.
 Then what’s next?
 The field of energy efficiency is evolving, and this is another reason utilities need to innovate.
 The up-side of this situation is that while utilities are best positioned to drive energy efficiency innovation, they also stand to gain significantly from it.

 Energy efficiency (EE) is the optimization of behaviors and technologies to maximize what a given amount of energy can accomplish.
-It is, “the ability to maximize energy use… throughout the electric utility system,” as the.
-Even more concisely it is, “using less energy to perform the same task,” the Environmental and Energy Study Institute.
+It is, “the ability to maximize energy use… throughout the electric utility system,” as the American Public Power Association defines it.
+Even more concisely it is, “using less energy to perform the same task,” per the Environmental and Energy Study Institute.
 But in the utility context, it usually refers to both utilities and their customers, and it usually requires both new equipment and new behaviors.

 Utilities, customers, and the general public benefit from greater energy efficiency.
 Demand for energy efficiency is high.
-For instance, thethat, “As of 2017, nearly 90% of the nation’s top homebuilders build Energy Star certified homes.”
-A captured the EPA’s 2015 rate of new Energy Star homes at 88%, so the importance to utility customers is, if anything, rising slightly.
+For instance, the EPA reports that, “As of 2017, nearly 90% of the nation’s top homebuilders build Energy Star certified homes.”
+A Utility Dive article captured the EPA’s 2015 rate of new Energy Star homes at 88%, so the importance to utility customers is, if anything, rising slightly.

 What are utilities already doing and how can your utility improve energy efficiency even more?

 As long as technological advances continue to allow customers to get more from their electricity, there will be a need to upgrade homes, commercial buildings, equipment, and devices to leverage that benefit.

 One way that utilities get more efficient customers is by helping them upgrade appliances — usually using rebate programs | link to appliances page]].
 Many, many utilities are already doing this.
 EnergyStar.gov's list of rebates holds around 2,700 (2,683) appliances at the most recent check.